a-schaefers/grokEmacs/README.md

 ![fancy](grok-fancy.jpg)

-Minimal lets the user pick a built-in theme, recommending modus-vivendi or modus-operandi, with a clean, uncluttered modeline.
+Minimal lets the user pick a built-in theme, recommending modus-vivendi or modus-operandi, with a clean, uncluttered modeline showing only the modified state, filename, line number and major mode.
+But if you want the default modeline, just (setq grok-use-modeline "none") will do.

 ![minimal](grok-minimal.jpg)